riban-bw/modular/docs/rmcore.md

 ## State snapshot management

-The runtime model state is stored to and recalled from _snapshot_ files with filename extenstion ".rms" (riban modular state (or snapshot)).
-This is an _ini_ style file format.
-(Maybe it should be refactored to json.)
+The runtime model state is stored to and recalled from _snapshot_ files with filename extenstion ".rms" (riban modular snapshot (or state)).
+This is in the _json_ format.
 Snapshots are stored in the "snapshot" subdirectory of the "config" directory. `void loadState(const std::string& filename)` opens the file and iterates each line, looking for "[section]" and "param=value" entries, populating the runtime state.
 Similarly, `void saveState(const std::string& filename)` iterates the runtime state, storing these entries in the file.

 ## Core / Brain interface